Choose your strategy

 97% of marketers use audience and contextual targeting to increase performance and accuracy.
 Ensure your message resonates with its target audience by using audience segments to trigger appropriate creative content.

 For media agencies leveraging real-time bidding to purchase media, there are powerful audience signals that can be used in your creative strategies.
 These audience signals can be found through demand-side platforms (DSPs) which enable advertisers to automatically purchase ad inventory through multiple ad exchanges using audience targeting.
-DoubleClick’s DSP is called DoubleClick Bid Manager.
-You can use first-party, advertiser-owned audience lists from DoubleClick Bid Manager or DoubleClick Campaign Manager.
+Google Marketing Platform's DSP is called Display & Video 360.
+You can use first-party, advertiser-owned audience lists from Display & Video 360 or Campaign Manager.

 Third-party audience segments